MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/security.md

 Microsoft offers workshops to help decision makers and architects apply best practices to their cloud adoption.
 The Chief Information Security Officer (CISO) workshop focuses on a thorough approach to modernize cybersecurity practices from the perspective of the CISO and other senior leadership roles.

-The Microsoft Cybersecurity Reference Architecture (MCRA) workshop focuses on applying architectural best practices to your cloud environment designs.
+The Microsoft Cybersecurity Reference Architecture (MCRA) workshop focuses on how to apply architectural best practices to your cloud environment designs.
 The Zero Trust principles create the foundation for the guidance in the CISO and MCRA workshops.
 The workshops also align to Microsoft best practices across the Cloud Adoption Framework, Azure Well-Architected Framework, and Zero Trust security recommendations.

 Consider the following recommendations: